 Find out more about training

 What are the chances of getting a job?

 Demand for farmers/farm managers has increased and job opportunities are especially good for farmers and farm managers with qualifications and experience.

 The following farm jobs appear on Immigration New Zealand's immediate skill shortage list:

-- dairy cattle farm manager, herd manager and assistant farm manager
+- beef cattle farmer and assistant farm manager

 This means the Government is actively encouraging farmers and farm managers skilled in these areas to come and work in New Zealand.

 Cadet farms offer hands-on training and qualifications